 After all, most at-home STI services send the samples you collected to the same labs doctor-collected samples are sent to, says public health expert Charlene Brown, MD, MPH.

-So, if you’re having active symptoms, or if you know you’re at-risk due to a recent exposure, at-home tests may not be the fastest route to proper treatment, she says.
+So, if you’re having active symptoms, or if you know you’re at risk due to recent exposure, at-home tests may not be the fastest route to proper treatment, she says.

 Your move: Weigh your coronavirus contraction risk with your need for STI treatment.
 To accurately weigh your decisions, find out what your testing site’s COVID-19 protocols are.

-Pre-exposure prophylaxis (PrEP) is an oral medication that can be taken daily for HIV-negative people who are at risk for contracting HIV.
+Pre-exposure prophylaxis (PrEP) is an oral medication that can be taken daily for HIV-negative people who are at risk of contracting HIV.
 PrEp helps reduce that risk of transmission.

 Lincoln Mondy, the associate director of strategic projects at Advocates for Youth, says it’s due in part to the marketing of the medication as well as its limited ability.

 “On one hand, PrEP has become overly gendered, often exclusively associated with ‘

 This, again, is any HIV-negative person at risk of contracting the virus.

 To help address this, digital providers, like Nurx and PlushCare, offer PrEP and other reproductive care to Americans of all genders through telehealth.